Baja California Sur: Economy

 Commerce and services account for 69.5% of the GDP.
 La Paz was ranked 31st in Mexico by the World Bank and the International Finance Corporation in ease of doing business and 23rd as a place to open a business.
 Major activities of this type include hotel and food service (16.43%) and housing sales and rentals (10.67%), which along with other activities (17.65%) account for 58.37% of the total GDP.

-The most dynamic aspect of the economy is tourism, with a number of natural resources which are apt for this purpose, such as the grey whales that come to the area to breed and the natural rock arch at Land's End is frequently photographed.
+The most dynamic aspect of the economy is tourism, with a number of natural resources suited for this purpose, such as the grey whales that come to the area to breed and the natural rock arch at Land's End is frequently photographed.
 Tourist attractions are divided into three regions: north (Guerrero Negro to Ciudad Constitución), center (La Paz to Todos Santos), and south (Los Barriles to Cabo San Lucas).
 There are two main resort areas, Cabo San Lucas and San José del Cabo, both in the southern tip of the peninsula.
 A highway known as the Corridor links the two towns.
 Other attractions include deep sea fishing, golf, tennis, motorcycling, scuba diving and snorkeling, with windsurfing at Medano Beach and surfing at Todos Santos, Pescadero East Cape and Scorpion Bay.

 Other important activities include fishing and fish farming, alternative energy production, mineral and salt extraction, film production, information and communication technologies, and biotechnology.
 Local fruits include dates, green papaya in syrup, along with guavas and pitahaya.
 Santa Rosalia is known for its production of breads.